- Discover the capital city of Myanmar Last Dynasty, Mandalay

 Day 6: Inle Lake Sightseeing

 After breakfast at hotel, around 8:30 am, our guide will meet you in the hotel lobby and an excursion by boat on Inle Lake will include sights of the famous leg rowers, typical floating gardens, local methods of fishing and village life.
-The lake is the second largest in Myanmar providing fresh water, measuring 22km x 10 km.
+The lake is the second largest in Myanmar providing freshwater, measuring 22km x 10 km.
 Phaungdaw Oo Pagoda, the most famous landmark of Inle, is the next stop.
 Phaungdaw Oo pagoda festival is held every year in Oct when people place the four out of five resident Buddha Images on the barge designed as a Hintha bird, taking them on a tour around Inle Lake for several days to be revered by the devoted and the faithful.
 It is believed that one image out of five always has to remain at the Pagoda.
-The legend has it that, in 1960s, all five Buddha Images were placed on the barge for a tour around Inle Lake.
+The legend has it that, in the 1960s, all five Buddha Images were placed on the barge for a tour around Inle Lake.
 Squalls rose and enormous waves appeared around Inle Lake, overturning the barge and plunging the images into the lake.
 After an intensive search, only four images were recovered.
 People were awed to find lost fifth image sitting at its place.
 So, the image was always left behind on any tour.

 You will have lunch at local restaurant and learn about the weaving village of Inpaw Khon, famous for its looms and multi-colored fabrics made from bamboo poles lashed together with rope.
 Nampan village- famous for cheroot (traditional cigarette) factories and traditional blacksmith workshops located in Se-khong village, produces knives and farming tools.
-After these places of interest, a trip back to hotel follows.
+After these places of interest, a trip back to the hotel follows.
 Enjoy your night on Inle Lake.

 Day 7: Samkar (Sagar) Sightseeing